 Don’t let that happen to you!
 If you’ve never learned how to build a gift basket the easy way, you’re about to be surprised by how easy it really can be.

-There are a lot of little things you can do to make your gift basket making easy.
+There are a lot of little things you can do to make your gift basket making easier.
 Enjoy these helpful tips for making your gift basket a super success.

 What and who are you making your gift basket for?
 Is it a birthday?
 Baby Shower?
 Housewarming?
 Holiday like Valentine’s Day or Christmas?